iiasa/message_ix/tutorial/README.rst

       #.
 Introduce taxes on emissions
          (:tut:`westeros/westeros_emissions_taxes.ipynb`).

    #.
+Renewables

+      #.
 Represent both coal and wind electricity using a “firm capacity”
          formulation (:tut:`westeros/westeros_firm_capacity.ipynb`): each
          generation technology can supply some firm capacity, but the variable, renewable technology (wind) supplies less than coal.
       #.
 Represent coal and wind electricity using a different, “flexibility
          requirement” formulation
          (:tut:`westeros/westeros_flexible_generation.ipynb`), wherein wind
          *requires* and coal *supplies* flexibility.

    #.
 Variablity in energy supply and demand by adding sub-annual time steps,
       e.g. winter and summer (:tut:`westeros/westeros_seasonality.ipynb`).
    #.
 Using share constraints to depict policies, i.e. require renewables to